stock2shop/connector/readme.md

 ## Setup

-To set up the Demo API and tests, run the below in sequence.
+To set up the Demo API and tests, run the following commands in sequence.

 ```
 git clone https://github.com/stock2shop/connector.git